-Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates, commodity prices and other market prices will affect the Fund's income or the carrying value of financial instruments.
+Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity market prices will affect the Fund's income or the carrying value of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return on risk.